 The view in June 2009 (white stones indicate the location of the fountain; in the background Portico d'Ottavia)

-The old Ghetto does not exist any longer (it was demolished in the 1880s), but the area is still a meeting point for Roman Jews; there are several kosher groceries and restaurants and the large building to the right houses the Jewish schools.
+The old Ghetto does not exist any longer: it was demolished in the 1880s because its proximity to the river made it very unhealthy: see a view of its side along the river before 1888 and Tempio Maggiore, the modern synagogue which was built at its place.
+The area of former Piazza Giudia is still a meeting point for Roman Jews; there are several kosher groceries and restaurants and the large building to the right houses the Jewish schools.
 In the distance one can see Portico d'Ottavia where a fish market was held in the XVIIIth century.
 Strada (or Vico) di Pescaria, the street which led there was very narrow and all the buildings on its southern side were demolished.

-The main inscription (in three stripes); (inset) the name of Lorenzo Manilio written in Greek on one of the doors
+The main inscription; (inset) the name of Lorenzo Manilio written in Greek on one of the doors

 Vasi described the inscription on a group of houses as antica (ancient), but he should have called it modern because it dates back to 1468.
 The text was dictated by Lorenzo Manilio, the owner of the houses, to express his admiration for Ancient Rome:

 Broad translation: While Rome is returning to its original shape/glory, Lorenzo Manilio built this house in the Jewish quarter as a token of love for his city and within the limit of his modest means.
-This house for him and his heirs was begun on the eleventh day after the beginning of August in the year 2221 (this date is calculated from the foundation of Rome in 753 BC which would be 1468 AD) when Lorenzo was aged 50 years, 3 months and two days.
+This house for him and his heirs was begun on the eleventh day after the beginning of August in the year 2221 (this date is calculated from the foundation of Rome in 753 BC which would be 1468 AD).

 We do not know much more about Lorenzo Manilio, apart from what he wrote in the inscription; his name is repeated above the doors of the ground floor.
 The inscription is interesting for many reasons: the use of the word Renascente to indicate the return of Rome to its original splendour, the mastery of the ancient Roman inscriptions (proportions, abbreviations, use of V instead of U) and the omission of all references to Christianity (no mention of the ruling pope and use of the Roman calendar).